Patent thicket: Economic effects

 The economics of innovation literature suggests that patent thickets may have an ambiguous effect on patent transactions.
 On one hand, dispersion in the ownership of patents increases the number of patent owners with whom bargains have to be struck, and this may reduce the incentives to conduct patent transactions.
 But there is a second, countervailing effect: the presence of overlapping patent rights may reduce the value at stake in each individual patent licensing negotiation, and this may facilitate licensing deals.

-Potential antitrust implications under U.S. law
+Potential antitrust implications in American law

 Patent thickets also have potential antitrust implications.
 In In re Humira, 465 F.Supp.3d 811 (N.D.
 Ill.
 2020), a class of third-party payors for Humira argued that pharmaceutical company AbbVie's patent thicket on Humira, consisting of over 100 patents, was in violation of antitrust laws.
 This patent thicket extended the term of AbbVie's monopoly past the twenty year limit and effectively prevented a generic version of the drug from entering the market keeping prices inflated to upwards of $72,000 a year.
 The district court ruled that the patents were protected from the allegations by the First Amendment regardless of anti-competitive effect.
 The case is currently on appeal at the Seventh Circuit.